LPBW: Audrey Roloff Takes Ember Jean To Her Monthly Check-Up, Gets Trolled For Her Choice Of Clothes

 “That’s called style,” said one.
 “Welcome to 2017!”

-“It’s called ‘Put on a descent pair of pants to wear t a medical professional’s office,'” Romo answered.
+“It’s called ‘Put on a decent pair of pants to wear to a medical professional’s office,'” Romo answered.
 “I don’t wear ripped up jeans either.
 It’s called self-respect.”

 Some followers who happened to be in the medical profession or know someone in the field also chimed in.
 One said that that wearing scrubs is like wearing “pajamas to work daily.”
 She explained that people in the medical field don’t care what a person is wearing.
 Another said they do not find ripped jeans disrespectful.